ehsan2003/nixos-configuration/README.md

 This repository contains my personal NixOS configuration files.
 Before using this configuration, you will need:

+## Secret management

 - A `/etc/secrets.nix` file containing sensitive information like API keys.
 There are 4 required keys:
   - `openvpn` - OpenVPN configuration
   - `proxy` - A shell script that runs a proxy on port 1080
   - `OPENAI_API_KEY` - OpenAI's API key
-  - `location` - Latitude and longitude of your current location (for praytimes and redshift)
+  - `location` - an attributeset of Latitude and longitude of your current location (for praytimes and redshift)
 - A hardware configuration file at `/etc/nixos/hardware-configuration.nix` for your system (not needed for building the ISO file)

 You can build the configuration for different systems: